 Watch this video by Timur so you can fold your towels like a pro! >>‘How to Fold Your Towels’.

 Step #3: SIMPLIFY.
 Store complete sets together and on the same shelf if possible.

 Really, that’s all there is to it.
 Follow these three steps and your linen closet will stay tidy and organized always.

 Bonus Tip: To extend the life of your towels, rotate them by placing the freshly washed linens at the bottom of the stack on the shelf.
 Yes, this takes a minute or two longer than throwing them on top of the pile, and no my husband doesn’t do this if he puts the towels away.
 Give it a try to prolong the life of the entire set of towels as you will not repeatedly be pulling out and using the same towels from the top of the pile, and therefore the set will wear evenly.

 Enjoy the post?
-Please help spread the word by pinning the image below, thanks!
+Please pin the image below, thanks!

 Image via Amazon.ca

 Image via Wayfair.com